Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Desensitization

 Gradual exposure works.
+Start with:

-Standing in social environments
+- Standing in social environments

-Making eye contact
+- Making eye contact

-Saying short greetings
+- Saying short greetings

-Asking simple questions
+- Asking simple questions

-Initiating conversations
+- Initiating conversations

 Each step teaches your nervous system that nothing bad happened.
+Consequently, fear gets unlearned.

 The 10-Set Rule: Where Change Locks In

 That lag is normal.
-This is why volume matters.
+Therefore, volume matters.

+Here’s a simple mission I give beginners.
 Go out and do 10 quick approaches using the Kickstarter Opener.

 - Cheers.